mathbookpeace/LeetCodeHelper/leetcodehelper/README.md

 For example,
 There is a comment "// line=87" at the first line, after reseting the file, your cursor will move to line 87.

+## lch backup
+This command will backup active document to a file.
+You will need to input a file name after you trigger this command.
+The extension will replace the file you specified with active file.

+## lch restore
+This command will restore active document from a file.
+You will need to input a file name after you trigger this command.
+The extension will replace active file with the file you specified.